TripPick Japan Japan

 Common questions about attractions and activities in Osaka.

-Where can I see the best night views in Osaka?
+Where are the best Osaka night views and sunset spots?

-What scams should I watch for in Osaka?
+What scams or rip-offs should I watch for in Osaka?

 More on Osaka